-- Have an infection in or around your eye - Have active swelling around your eye that may include pain and redness - Are allergic to ranibizumab or any of the ingredients in SUSVIMO
+- have an infection in or around your eye. - have active swelling around your eve that may include pain and redness. - are allergic to ranibizumab or any of the ingredients in SUSVIMO.
+See the end of this Medication Guide for a complete list of ingredients in SUSVIMO.

-Talk to your healthcare provider before receiving SUSVIMO if you have any of these conditions.
+Talk to your healthcare provider before receiving this SUSVIMO if you have any of these conditions.